SilverTux/libquic/boringssl/BUILDING.md

 been tested with version 10d of the NDK.

 Unpack the Android NDK somewhere and export `ANDROID_NDK` to point to the directory.
-Clone https://github.com/taka-no-me/android-cmake into `util/`.
-Then make a build directory as above and run CMake *twice* like this:
+Then make a build directory as above and run CMake like this:

-    cmake -DANDROID_NATIVE_API_LEVEL=android-9 \
-          -DANDROID_ABI=armeabi-v7a \
+    cmake -DANDROID_ABI=armeabi-v7a \
-          -DCMAKE_TOOLCHAIN_FILE=../util/android-cmake/android.toolchain.cmake \
+          -DCMAKE_TOOLCHAIN_FILE=../third_party/android-cmake/android.toolchain.cmake \
           -DANDROID_NATIVE_API_LEVEL=16 \
           -GNinja ..

-Once you've run that twice, Ninja should produce Android-compatible binaries.
-You can replace `armeabi-v7a` in the above with `arm64-v8a` to build aarch64 binaries.
+Once you've run that, Ninja should produce Android-compatible binaries.
+You can replace `armeabi-v7a` in the above with `arm64-v8a` and use API level 21 or higher to build aarch64 binaries.

+For other options, see [android-cmake's documentation](./third_party/android-cmake/README.md).

+### Building for iOS

+To build for iOS, pass `-DCMAKE_OSX_SYSROOT=iphoneos` and `-DCMAKE_OSX_ARCHITECTURES=ARCH` to CMake, where `ARCH` is the desired architecture, matching values used in the `-arch` flag in Apple's toolchain.

+Passing multiple architectures for a multiple-architecture build is not supported.

 ## Known Limitations on Windows